Fourth Migrant in Two Years Dies After Stay in Private Prison

 Although investigators ruled the level of medical care at Stewart “acceptable,” numerous vacancies for medical staff and the detention center’s remote location made access to emergency care “limited”—Piedmont Midtown Medical Center, where Arriago-Santoya died, is an hour’s drive from Stewart.

-At the time, the facility had job openings for seven registered nurses, three licensed practical nurses, a medical doctor, a licensed clinical social worker, and a psychiatrist, although ICE said last year that the facility had since hired more medical personnel.
+At the time of the federal inspection, the facility had job openings for seven registered nurses, three licensed practical nurses, a medical doctor, a licensed clinical social worker, and a psychiatrist, although ICE said last year that the facility had since hired more medical personnel.
 The agency stated that Arriago-Santoya was “promptly” attended by a nurse practitioner once he fell ill.

 At least three other detainees at the Stewart facility have died in ICE custody since 2017—two of them by suicide, a stunning statistic considering that detainees told federal investigators last year that “there are too few mental health treatment centers” at the facility.